BrianP8701/swarmstar/journal.md

 # Automating Action Space Interactions
 - i cant manually touch the action space.
 I need to have a script to add an action, move an action, move a folder etc. Im actually gonna do this rn, but first im gonna reconcile and make sure everything is correct. another nice thing would be adding a script to verify the correctness of the action space.

-1. Confirm that i like the action space rn
+1. Confirm that i like the action space rn - Done
-2. Manually match the action spaces up together
+2. Manually match the action spaces up together - Done
+3. Write a script to verify the correctness of the action space
-3. DONT TOUCH either of them.
+4. DONT TOUCH either of them.
 Write scripts to autonomously interact with action space

 thisll be tedious. i should have had autonomous scripts from the getgo